gilch/hissp/README.md

 can be a library in a Lisp.
 It's how Clojure got Goroutines like Go and logic programming like Prolog, without changing the core language at all.
-The Lissp reader and Hissp compiler are both extensible with macros.
+The Lissp reader and Hissp compiler are both extensible with metaprograms.

 It's not just about getting other superpowers from other languages, but all the minor powers you can make yourself along the way.